apache/spark/docs/streaming-programming-guide.md

 </div>
 </div>

-For ingesting data from sources like Kafka, Flume, and Kinesis that are not present in the Spark Streaming core
+For ingesting data from sources like Kafka and Kinesis that are not present in the Spark Streaming core
  API, you will have to add the corresponding artifact `spark-streaming-xyz_{{site.SCALA_BINARY_VERSION}}` to the dependencies.
 For example,